+There are so many unique and interesting things to do around Victoria Falls.
 The famous falls are the main attraction in Victoria Falls but did you know there is so much more on offer?
 From helicopter flips to painting in the bush and hands-on conservation activities, our Hideaways staff have chosen their favourite, most unique activities to do around Victoria Falls.
-Many of our guests combine a trip to Victoria Falls with their Elephant’s Eye, Hwange visit either as a stop on their journey to or from Hwange or on one of our Hwange and Victoria Falls combination trips such as Victoria Falls and Hwange Fly In, Victoria Falls and Hwange Package und Highlights of Zimbabwe.
+Many of our guests combine a trip to Victoria Falls with their Elephant’s Eye, Hwange visit either as a stop on their journey to or from Hwange or on one of our Hwange and Victoria Falls combination trips such as Victoria Falls and Hwange Fly In, Victoria Falls and Hwange Package and Highlights of Zimbabwe.
 Read below to see how you can make the most of your Victoria Falls visit.

 1. Secret to be Revealed in November – Katja